core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## EDHOC External Authorization Data Registry {#iana-edhoc-aad}

-IANA is asked to add the following entries to the "EDHOC External Authorization Data" registry defined in {{Section 10.5 of I-D.ietf-lake-edhoc}} within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group.
+IANA is asked to add the following entries to the "EDHOC External Authorization Data" registry defined in {{Section 10.5 of RFC9528}} within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group.

 ~~~~~~~~~~~
 +---------+--------------------------------------+--------------------+